Our Control Mage deck guide features the best deck list for Season 44, with Mulligan advice, strategy tips, card combos and synergies.

 Control Mage is a Hearthstone deck archetype that offers a huge amount of flexibility in play.
 Although you'll often start off matches looking very much like a Tempo Mage, your real purpose is to neutralise the opponent's threats all the way through to the late-game.
 Here you can drop the opponent's health with Alexstrasza, before dishing out some serious burst damage to close the match out altogether.

-Although the deck had an uncertain start, Control Mage has proved to be one of the most powerful new decks in the Un'Goro metagame.
+Although the deck is a little bit of a mid-table affair in the overall roster of competitive decks, it can still be used to climb the ladder.
 We'll continue updating this guide over time to reflect all of the latest developments, but do ask away in the comments if you need any help playing this deck.
-We'll do our best to help yout out!
+We'll do our best to help you out!

 Control Mage deck list and strategy